teuton-software/asker/README.md

 steps or measurable milestones.
 So we could transform an open problem, into a close one.
 And I have to focus on measure this aspects.

-Besides, if I bomb the student with a huge amount of diferent questions of the same concept.
-Probably I will be near to know and measure, the student asimilation of this concepts.
+Besides, if I "bomb" the student with a huge amount of diferent questions about one concept, probably I could be near of knowing and measuring, the student asimilation of this concepts.

 **Installation**